dojobo/PGH-Love-Data-Week/index.md

 >This course will consist of a flipped classroom – a pre-recorded video and a hands-on workshop – which will cover the more advanced topics in R programming for data analysis and graphics.
 Upon completion participants will be able to: Import and export data; Merge datasets; Transform data; Create basic summaries of data

 More info and RSVP (registration limited to the Pitt community only): [https://www.hsls.pitt.edu/instruction/data-management-r/5515](https://www.hsls.pitt.edu/instruction/data-management-r/5515)

+### <a name="tues-cmu-1"></a>Cleaning Untidy Data with OpenRefine
+**12-1pm** // hosted by the Carnegie Mellon University Libraries
+>Tired of spending hours and hours cleaning messy data in Excel spreadsheets?
+Come learn OpenRefine, an easy-to-use, open source tool for data cleaning.
+OpenRefine (formerly Google Refine) helps you prepare your data for analysis.
+Quickly and easily transform data, split and merge columns, remove whitespace, and perform many more common data cleaning tasks.
+With OpenRefine, you can also easily create JSON scripts for repeating series of tasks across multiple datasets.
+No previous experience required.

+More info and RSVP: [https://cmu.libcal.com/event/7336588](https://cmu.libcal.com/event/7336588)

 ### <a name="tues-uls-1"></a>Data Love Letters: How to Write a Data Management Plan for your Grant Proposal
 **1-2 PM** // hosted by the University Library System @ The University of Pittsburgh